absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

     .where('todo', '[1-9]\d*');
 ```

-This constraint indicates that, to match the following route, the `todo` parameter must be a valid positive number.
+This constraint indicates that to match the following route, the `todo` parameter must be a valid positive number.